EdgarJRobles/quetzal/translationz/README.md

 ```

 Once done you can commit the changes and upload the new file to CrowdIn platform
-at <https://crowdin.com/project/freecad-addons> webpage and find the **Dodo** project.
+at <https://crowdin.com/project/freecad-addons> webpage and find the **Quetzal** project.

 ## Creating file for missing locale

 ### Using script

-To create a file for a new language with all **Dodo** translatable strings execute
+To create a file for a new language with all **Quetzal** translatable strings execute
 the script with `-u` flag plus your locale:

 ```shell